psychemedia/newport-nursery-of-vice/05-setting-the-scene.md

 The cordial *empressement* and affable hospitality of the gallant Fusiliers won all hearts, rendering every one who had the good fortune to be present happy and delighted.
 The most cynical could not refuse their full meed of approbation to their successful exertions in diffusing pleasure and amusement throughout the evening.
 For many years a more brilliant gathering has not been seen in Newport, and we most sincerely congratulate the Royal "Goats" on their signal success.

 ...
-[A list of the notable persons who attended is prodvided.]
+[A list of the notable persons who attended is provided.]

 ```